Apply

 Peer Review Policy

-All submissions to JHSP are first reviewed for completeness and journal fit by the editor-in-chief and managing editor.
+All submissions to JHSP are first reviewed for completeness and journal fit by the Editor-in-Chief.
+As peer review requires a substantial investment of time and effort, we send only those papers that are subject-appropriate and that seem most likely to meet our criteria for publication for formal review.
+Those papers judged by the editors to be of insufficient interest to the journal’s specific field, or otherwise inappropriate are rejected without external review.
+This initial decision also saves authors time by allowing them to pursue publication in a more suitable venue.
 Manuscripts will then be assigned to associate editors to begin the peer review process.
 Where an associate editor is on the author list or has any other competing interest regarding a specific manuscript, another member of the Editorial Board will be assigned to oversee peer review.
-The managing editor will consider the peer-reviewed reports when making a decision but is not bound by the opinions or recommendations therein.
-A concern raised by a single peer reviewer, the managing editor, or editor-in-chief themself may result in the manuscript being rejected prior to review.
+The Editor-in-Chief will consider the peer-reviewed reports when making a decision but is not bound by the opinions or recommendations therein.
+A concern raised by a single peer reviewer or Editor-in-Chief themself may result in the manuscript being rejected prior to review.
 If a manuscript is sent out for peer review, authors receive peer review reports with the editorial decision on their manuscript.

-In the event that editorial board members or the editor-in-chief submit manuscripts to JHSP, the manuscript will be assigned to two reviewers on the JHSP editorial board who have no other affiliation with those submitting.
-This step is taken in addition to adhering to the double-blind peer review process.
-In the case of the editor-in-chief submitting, the managing editor, who is prohibited from submitting to the journal, will oversee the editorial process for that manuscript, which will still go through the same double-blind peer review process.
+In the event that editorial board members submit manuscripts to JHSP, the manuscript will be assigned to two reviewers on the JHSP editorial board who have no other affiliation with those submitting.
+This step is taken in addition to adhering to the double-anonymous peer review process.
+The Editor-in-Chief will not submit original papers for peer-review consideration for the journal.

 Authors should also adhere to the Ethics and Disclosures guidelines in submitting manuscripts.